CreatorDev/creator-wifire-app/doc/wifireconfig.md

 </DeviceInfo>
 ```
 **Notes:**
-* **Device Name** - a default or user assigned name for this device (default = 'wifire').
-Device name is not supported by the device server.
-In application mode the device name can be retrieved from the custom ClientInfo object (over LWM2M).
+* **Device Name** - a default or user assigned name for this device (default = 'WiFire_xxxxxx' where xxxxxx is last 6 digits of MAC address).
+WiFire uses the device name as client identity for LWM2M.
 * **Device Type** - device type is set by the application (default = ‘wifire’).
-* **Client ID** - set by the security settings in the Device Server configuration (typically a Guid).
-The default value is empty until the device server has been configured.
 * **MAC Address** - unique factory-programmed Wi-Fi module MAC address
 * **Serial Number** - unique factory-programmed CPU serial number (16x hex characters)